kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 less desirable and noting the results and the ability of the system to cooperate with the challenge.
 In addition to changing the operating conditions we also can spoof sensor data using ROS's built in publisher/subscriber framework.
-With the abillity to spoof sensor data, false sensor readings can be sent to various other parts of the system to see how they respond.
+With the ability to spoof sensor data, false sensor readings can be sent to various other parts of the system to see how they respond.